weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ##Set Up Droplets in Digital Ocean

-Move over to Digital Ocean and create two Ubuntu instances to set up Kubernetes, container networking with Weave Net and finally deploy the Sock shop onto.
+Move over to Digital Ocean and create two Ubuntu instances to set up Kubernetes, container networking with Weave Net and then you will deploy the Sock Shop onto them.

 ##Setting Up Kubernetes and Weave Net

 <h3 id="sign-up-to-weave-cloud">Adding an Additional Instance in Weave Cloud</h3>

 But before you start installing Kubernetes, create an additional instance running in Weave Cloud.
-This will assist you when you're deploying Kubernetes and also when you launch the Sock Shop on Kubernetes.
-You can do this by selecting the 'Create New Instance' located in the menu bar.
+This will assist you when you're deploying Kubernetes and also will allow you to see the Sock Shop as it spins up on Kubernetes.

+First, select 'Create New Instance' command located in the menu bar.

 **1. Install and launch the Weave Scope probes onto each of your Ubuntu instances: